About Nail Fungus treatments at Dermatology Associates of Atlanta

 Anti-fungal medications can travel through your system and address the typical root of an infection: the tissue surrounding your nail.
 This treats and kills the fungi at the source.
 Recent advancements have improved the effectiveness of oral medications and have allowed them to require shorter courses of treatment.
 However, they aren’t the right choice for everyone, and they aren’t recommended for patients with certain other conditions like liver problems or heart failure.

 Laser treatments for nail fungus can penetrate through the nail to kill the targeted fungi, breaking down the barrier that makes most topical treatments ineffective.
 With a similar effectiveness to oral medications but less impact on the rest of the body, laser treatments can be a better option for certain patients, though multiple sessions are sometimes needed.

 In some mild cases of nail fungal infections, topical treatments can be helpful.
 However, in most cases, the medication cannot penetrate deep enough to reach the fungi.
-In order to make topical treatments effective, they must typically be combined with permanent or temporary removal of the nail so that the medication can be directly applied to the underlying tissue.
+In order to make topical treatments effective, they must typically be combined with removal of the nail so that the medication can be directly applied to the underlying tissue.

 For most patients, treating nail fungal infections earlier will make them easier to eliminate, so if you suspect you have nail fungus, schedule an appointment at Dermatology Associates of Atlanta.

 How long do the results of nail fungus treatments last?

 While treatment for nail fungus can be effective, it is common for the infection to reappear.
 The earlier you seek treatment, the easier it may be to resolve the infection before your symptoms worsen.